Benrobo/hngx-be/s-2/Documentation.md

    ```

 The API will now be running at `http://localhost:8080`.
 You can access the API endpoints as described below.

+> Note! this api relies on mongodb database, which means you need to have a mongodb cluster running on your pc before starting the api.

 ## API Endpoints